coreos/ignition/docs/development.md

 If there are any external kola tests that were using the now stabilized experimental spec that are not part of the Ignition repo (e.x. tests in the [fedora-coreos-config](https://github.com/coreos/fedora-coreos-config/tree/testing-devel/tests/kola) repo) then CI will fail for the spec stabilization PR.

+- Add any tests using the experimental spec to the [fedora-coreos-config denylist](https://github.com/coreos/fedora-coreos-config/blob/testing-devel/kola-denylist.yaml) and re-run CI
-- Merge the spec stabilization PR on red (assuming only those tests are failing)
+- Merge the spec stabilization PR
 - Perform a new Ignition release
 - Bump the Ignition packaging
-- Update other repositories:
-  * Vendor the new Ignition release into [coreos-assembler](https://github.com/coreos/coreos-assembler)
+- Vendor the new Ignition release into [coreos-assembler](https://github.com/coreos/coreos-assembler)
-  * Update the lockfile on the testing-devel branch in [fedora-coreos-config](https://github.com/coreos/fedora-coreos-config) to use the new Ignition release & the external test to use the new stabilized spec version
+- Update the lockfile on the testing-devel branch in [fedora-coreos-config](https://github.com/coreos/fedora-coreos-config) to use the new Ignition release & the external test to use the new stabilized spec version, removing it from the denylist.